Last updated on February 27th, 2021 at 09:16 am

 - 750 grams / 1 and ½ lbs mixed mushrooms

-- 1 tbsp fresh thyme leaves finely chopped
+- 1 tablespoon fresh thyme leaves finely chopped

 - ⅓ cup dry white wine optional